Soft-story apartment and commercial buildings are among the structures most vulnerable to extensive damage during earthquakes.

 Seismic ordinances aim to ensure soft-story buildings comply with current building standards for seismic safety and are structurally safe to protect the public from future earthquakes.
 Soft-story building retrofits play a key role in efforts to make California communities safer.

 There are many benefits to building owners starting their retrofit sooner, rather than later:

-Retrofits help reduce an owner’s liability for injury or death in the event of a quake
+- Retrofits help reduce owner’s liability for injury or death resulting from earthquakes

-Some insurance companies offer more favorable terms for retrofitted buildings
+- Insurance companies may offer more favorable terms for retrofitted buildings

-Special property-assessed financing is now available to qualified owners
+- Special property-assessed financing may be available to qualified owners

 Get Your Quote

 "*" indicates required fields